 Wellness Wordworks’ mission is to spread the idea that emotional distress is temporary and transformative.
 We provide research, artwork, peer support, and programs to model this change in our approach to mental health care.
 Our organization is composed primarily of board members, staff, and volunteers who have been labeled with mental health diagnoses but have emerged to find complete recovery, according to various different definitions of recovery.

 We are using Google Gigabit 100 times faster internet technology that is only available in Kansas City.
 Our goal is create a self-funding mental health program to remove the need for government and charity funding.
 We can create a profitable interaction involving only our business and our direct customers.
 Very few people in the mental health world have ever done this, and making it work will have powerful reverberations around the world.
-The business is currently incorporated as an LLC.
-We are working on a “B” or benefit incorporation, which means that social good is our primary goal.
+The business is currently incorporated as an LLC. if we go public, we are looking at a “B” or benefit incorporation model.
+This means that social good is our primary goal.
 We are a social entrepreneurship, with 10 design innovations essential to marketing to people in poverty.

 How we named our self-funding mental health approach: